 The young architects and artists took their inspiration from nature and its natural, organic shapes as well as mathematical geometric forms.
 Curved lines were united with flowing forms with more angular contours.

 A romantic, expressionist style

 The three young friends who created the new style are the architects Van der Mey, De Klerk and Kramer.
 Their designs are a strange mix of romantics, expressionism, and fantasy.
 Journalists soon called the new style the Amsterdam School (Amsterdamse School).

-The first building in the Amsterdam School style was the Scheepvaarthuis, finished on May 1st 1916 (now Amrath Hotel).
+The first building in the Amsterdam School style was the Scheepvaarthuis, the ‘Shipping House’, finished in 1916 (now Amrath Hotel).
 The order came from 6 of the largest Amsterdam shipping companies.
 The result was a rather peculiar luxury office palace.

 Creating better living conditions for the working class

 The Amsterdam School went on a mission to use art as a means to create a better society.
 In some parts of Amsterdam, housing of the poor working class were nothing more than slums.
 A new united front of government and private housing corporations started housing projects on a grand scale to better the living conditions of the poor.

 The time was right: socialism was popular.
 In 1901 a revolutionary Dutch Housing Law was approved.
 This law stated the basic conditions for a new house in detail.